crownstone/website/04-jobs.md

 {% include snippets/two-cols-text-img-begin%}

-We have several **positions available!** We’re a no-nonsense team (no long story about how great we are) and you’ll feel home within a few days!
+We have several **positions available!** We’re a no-nonsense team (no long story about how great we are) and you’ll feel at home within a few days!
 Check our full-time positions and get to know how **challenging** and **rewarding** working at Crownstone can be!

 {% include snippets/two-cols-text-img-end img='/images/network.jpg' img-alt='network' %}